KobyashiMaru/Drill-Encoder/android_app/README.md

 ### To-Do
 - [ ] AE/AF calibration has initialized but sometimes it doesn't work.
 Test more.
-- [&check;] Add spec requirement for the app
+- [x] Add spec requirement for the app
+    * Final Decision: Added
-- [&check;] Startup animation is not exactly correct, need fix.
+- [x] Startup animation is not exactly correct, need fix.
-- [&check;] Need version print in menu
+- [x] Need version print in menu
     * Final Decision: Added version print in the menu
-- [&cross;] Touch-to-focus is not working in ToF mode
+- [x] Touch-to-focus is not working in ToF mode
     * Standard ARCore `Session` API does not expose a method to set a specific focus point (metering area).
     * `FocusMode.AUTO` in ARCore delegates control to the device's default continuous auto-focus algorithm, which is completely unaware of your touch inputs.
     * The `setOnTouchListener` validation in `MainActivity.kt` (lines 625-630) explicitly notes this limitation: